Frequently asked questions

 GasStop features and specs

-GasStop will only shut-off in the event of a major leak, not a slow/minor leak.
-GasStop is calibrated to offer major leak protection while allowing the operator to use their RV propane system as expected under normal working conditions.
-To achieve this balance between protection and operating convenience, a major leak is defined as a sudden and dramatic change in the gas flow rate equivalent to a flow rate of 70 standard cubic feet per hour (SCFH) or more.
-A real world example of a “sudden and dramatic change in the gas flow” is the complete and immediate rupture of a propane hose during a fire or tire blowout.
-GasStop is also calibrated to shut-off at ≥125% of the guaranteed flow rate (UL requirement).
+GasStop will only shut-off in the event of a sudden and catastrophic propane leak.
+A leak that progresses over longer than 1 second, or a slow/minor leak will not trigger GasStop.
+GasStop is calibrated to offer sudden and catastrophic leak protection while allowing the operator to use their RV propane system as expected under normal working conditions.
+To achieve this balance between protection and operating convenience, a sudden and catastrophic leak is defined as a sudden and dramatic change in the gas flow rate equivalent to a flow rate of 78 standard cubic feet per hour (SCFH) or more.
+This excessive flow condition is why these types of valves are named ‘Excess Flow Valves’, EFVs for short.
+A real world example of a ‘sudden and dramatic change in the gas flow’ is the complete and immediate rupture of a propane hose.
+Furthermore, GasStop is calibrated to shut-off at ≥125% of the guaranteed flow rate, this is a UL requirement.

-If GasStop were to be calibrated to shut-off in the event of a minor leak, this would interfere with the ‘normal’ usage/consumption of your gas appliance(s) – GasStop would shut-off every time you use your appliance(s).
-We have therefore calibrated the device to shut-off for major leaks only.
+If GasStop were to be calibrated to shut-off for all types of leak (minor, slow, progressive), this would interfere with the ‘normal’ usage/consumption of your gas appliance(s), GasStop would shut-off every time you use your appliance(s).
+We have therefore calibrated the device to shut-off for sudden and catastrophic leaks only.
+With this in mind, we strongly advise that you use your GasStop to test for leaks, prior to using your propane system.
+Here’s a link on how to do so: https://gasstopusa.com/about-the-gasstop/frequently-asked-questions/#q_1739_1

-GasStop offers up to 19 feet of protection against major leaks (0.31″ hose/pipe diameter) with an outlet pressure of 87 to 116 psig from your cylinder.
+As a final point, GasStop offers up to 19 feet of protection against sudden and catastrophic leaks (0.31″ hose/pipe diameter) with an outlet pressure of 87 psig from your cylinder.

-In the USA, all pigtail hoses have excess flow valves (EFV’s) built-in to them.
-It is important to note that on the rare occasion faulty excess flow valves in pigtail hoses can stick in “bypass” mode.
+In the USA, all pigtail hoses (and some pressure regulators) have excess flow valves (EFV’s) built-in to them.
+It is important to note that on the rare occasion, faulty excess flow valves in pigtail hoses can stick in “bypass” mode.
 Bypass mode means that the flow of gas is mechanically limited through the hose.
-Hoses jammed and stuck in bypass mode will prevent proper pressure equalisation of the system – proper pressure equalisation is a requirement for GasStop to function as advertised.
+Hoses jammed and stuck in bypass mode will prevent normal pressure equalization of the system and will limit the flow of propane through the system.
+Normal pressure equalization and a guaranteed flow rate is a requirement for GasStop to function as advertised.

 Note also, if the hose is stuck in bypass mode, your appliances will very likely not function as advertised either, as the propane flow will be severely restricted.

-When installing and priming the GasStop, you should hear a clicking sound coming from the hose connector – this is the flow limiter deactivating, equalising the pressure and allowing a full flow of gas.
-As soon as your system is fully equalised, GasStop will be protecting you from major leaks.
+When installing and priming the GasStop, you should hear a clicking sound coming from the hose connector – this is the flow limiter deactivating, equalizing the pressure and allowing a full flow of propane.
+As soon as your system is fully equalised, GasStop will be protecting you from sudden and catastrophic leaks.
 If you are in doubt about anything please contact our team directly at info@gasstopglobal.com

-To achieve a balance between protection and operating convenience, GasStop cannot be calibrated to shut-off the propane system in the event of a minor leak.
-GasStop will only shut-off in the event of a major leak (see ‘What does GasStop define as a major leak’ FAQ for a full definition of ‘major leak’).
-However, GasStop can be used to test for minor leaks, here is how:
+To achieve a balance between protection and operating convenience, GasStop cannot be calibrated to shut-off the propane system for all types of leaks.
+However, GasStop can be used to test for all types of leaks, here is how:

-Always check your system for leaks before use.
-The GasStop pressure gauge is sensitive to minor drops in pressure, making it is a useful tool to use when performing a visual lock-up pressure test, also known as a pressure tightness test or pressure decay test.
+It is highly recommended that you always check your system for leaks before use.
+The GasStop pressure gauge is sensitive to minor drops in pressure, making it is a useful tool to conveniently test your entire system from the propane cylinder locker.
+This test is known as a ‘visual lock-up pressure test’, also known as a pressure tightness test or a pressure decay test.
+We also encourage the use of soapy water to visually identify leaks by manually inspecting the lines and joints for bubbles (showing the escape of propane).

 To test your system for leaks:

-1. Set up your system as described in your instructions.
-Turn off the tap on the gas cylinder.
-Now turn off your gas appliance(s).
+1. Set up your system (with your GasStop) as described in the user manual.
+Turn off the service valve on the gas cylinder.
+Now turn off all of your gas appliances.
+There should be no flow of propane in your system at this stage of test procedure.

-2. Now turn the gas cylinder back on.
+2. Now turn the propane cylinder back on at the service valve (make sure it is fully on).
 Keep all appliances off for the time being.

 4. The needle on the gauge should now indicate the gas pressure.
-If the needle is on zero, or below the red bar on the gauge, then the cylinder tap/valve is not open, GasStop has shut-off, the gas has run out or you have not carried out sufficient pumping.
-Is the temperature around freezing?
-Please refer to the Useful Tips section in your instruction booklet.
+If the needle is on zero, or below the red bar on the gauge, then the cylinder service valve is not open, GasStop has shut-off (or can’t pressurize), the propane has run out or you have not carried out sufficient pumping.
+Contact us directly to troubleshoot this step if necessary.

-5. Now turn off the tap on the gas cylinder and register the exact position of the needle on the gauge.
-Wait 60 seconds for Standard Installations and 5 minutes for longer gas systems (e.g RV’s).
+5. Now turn off the service valve on the propane cylinder.
+Register the exact position of the needle on the gauge.
+Wait for 10 minutes.

-6. At this point, pressurised gas is now held between the GasStop and your appliance(s).
+6. At this point, pressurised propane is now held between the GasStop and your appliances.

-7. If the needle has dropped from its initial registered position at the end of the recommended period of waiting time, there is a leak (pressure decay).
-Do not use the gas system until the leak has been solved or repaired by an approved gas specialist.
+7. If the needle has dropped from its initial registered position within 5 minutes there may be a leak (pressure decay).
+Do not use the gas system until the leak has been identified and/or repaired by an approved propane service technician and/or specialist.

-8. If, after pumping, the needle remains in the same position during the waiting time specified above, you can carefully start using the system.
+8. If, after pumping, the needle remains in the same position for at least 5 minutes, you can carefully start to use the system.

 Yes, the two devices can be used together without interference.
-Unlike GasStop, an Over Pressure Shut-Off valve (OPSO) is not designed for major leak protection.
+Unlike GasStop, an Over Pressure Shut-Off valve (OPSO) is not designed for sudden and catastrophic leak protection.
 For more information on GasStop vs OPSO valves, you can watch a useful explainer video here.

 Yes.
-GasStop can be used with an automatic or manual changeover gas pressure regulator, regulated to a pressure of no higher than 20″ W.C with a capacity of no higher than 1.5 kg/h (70 SCFH).
-A GasStop will need to be installed on each bottle attached to the changeover device.
+GasStop can be used with an automatic or manual changeover gas pressure regulator, regulated to a pressure of no higher than 20″ W.C with a capacity of no higher than 1.5 kg/h.
+A GasStop will need to be installed and pressurized/primed on each tank attached to the changeover device.
+It is very important that both installed GasStops are actively ‘reading” the pressure and flow in the total system.

 Yes, GasStop can be used on regulators rated up to 20″ W.C.

 Yes.
-GasStop can be used alongside a crash sensor valve, regulated to a pressure of no higher than 20″ W.C with a capacity of no higher than 1.5 kg/h (70 SCFH).
+GasStop can be used alongside a crash sensor valve, regulated to a pressure of no higher than 20″ W.C with a capacity of no higher than 1.5 kg/h.

 GasStop is currently only for use on propane gas cylinders.

 In the USA, propane cylinders have inbuilt OPD valves.
 An OPD valve is an overfill protection device, and as the names suggests will prevent the overfilling of a propane cylinder.
-GasStop on the other hand will shut down 100% of the flow of propane in the event of a major leak.
-To protect against major leaks make sure you install a GasStop.
+GasStop is an Excess Flow Valve (EFV).
+It is designed to shut down 100% of the flow of propane in the event of a sudden and catastrophic leak.
+To protect against sudden and catastrophic leaks make sure you install a GasStop.

 No, it reads the pressure of the propane under load/usage.
-While using your propane it will tell you: if you have normal working pressure (green zone), if you are about to run out of propane (red zone), or if you have higher pressure in the system (yellow zone).
-See the question “Is the pressure gauge useful?” for a more detailed breakdown of what the gauge can be used for and what it can tell you.
+Refer to: “Is the pressure gauge useful?” for a more detailed breakdown of what the gauge can be used for and what it can tell you.

 No. Please refer to the information on our packaging or the retailer for case by case compatibility.